A Compassionate Vegan Thanksgiving

 Photo by Suzy Brooks on Unsplash

-Thanksgiving Day is not always easy for me as a vegan.
-When I adopted a plant-based diet 16 years ago, it changed how I viewed Thanksgiving and what this holiday means to me.
-I feel incredibly sad about the lives of animals lost for this one meal, especially when there are many delicious, plant-based, cruelty-free alternatives.
+What does Thanksgiving Day mean to you?
+During my growing up years, Thanksgiving was centered around a feast shared with loved ones, in which a turkey was the central part of the meal.
+When I became vegetarian several years ago (and vegan in 2019), it changed how I viewed Thanksgiving and what this holiday means to me.
+I now see the sentience and beauty of turkeys and other “farmed” animals – and feel incredibly sad about the lives of animals lost for this one meal, especially when there are many delicious, plant-based, cruelty-free alternatives.

 Here are some ideas for enjoying a compassionate Thanksgiving:

-• Visit an animal sanctuary.
+Visit an animal sanctuary.
 Some sanctuaries offer special events near Thanksgiving, such as Farm Sanctuary’s annual Celebration for the Turkeys.
-At this wonderful event, visitors enjoy quality time with the turkeys and other animal residents, along with staff, speakers, and other visitors who are committed to creating a just, compassionate, and sustainable food system.
+At this wonderful event, visitors enjoy quality time with the animal residents, along with staff, speakers, and other visitors who are committed to creating a just, compassionate, and sustainable food system.
+This year I attended the Celebration at the Farm Sanctuary near Watkins Glen, NY.
+We watched the pigs enjoy a feast of pumpkins, the turkeys had their own private feast, and the human visitors enjoyed a delicious plant-based holiday dinner.
+When I spend time with the animals at the sanctuary, I realize they have all the same qualities that we love in our companion cats and dogs – playfulness, the desire for affection, complex relationships, the desire to avoid pain, and their own unique personalities.

-• Enjoy an abundant feast from the plant kingdom.
+Enjoy an abundant feast from the plant kingdom.
 Try out vegan versions of your traditional favorites.
-This year, rather than cooking, my husband and I decided to order the Thanksgiving meal offered by a local vegan restaurant, In past years, we created delicious dishes such as roasted garlic mashed potatoes; shitake mushroom gravy; sweet potato biscuits; cranberry-orange relish; maple-glazed Brussels sprouts; and chocolate “cream” pie.
+This year, rather than cooking, my husband and I decided to order the Thanksgiving meal offered by our local vegan restaurant, Parlor City Vegan.
+In past years, we created delicious dishes such as roasted garlic mashed potatoes; shitake mushroom gravy; sweet potato biscuits; roasted squash; cornbread stuffing; cranberry-orange relish; maple-glazed Brussels sprouts; and chocolate pecan pie.

-• Discover new recipes.
-If you aren’t sure where to get started with creating your own vegan feast, check out these recipes:
+Discover new recipes.
+If you aren’t sure where to get started with creating your own vegan feast, check out these wonderful resources:

-• Consider a meat alternative.
+Consider a meat alternative.
 Gardein, Tofurky, and Field Roast offer plant-based holiday roasts you can enjoy.
 These options can provide a satisfying centerpiece to the meal.
-Or create a home-cooked main dish for your centerpiece, such as stuffed butternut squash.
+Or create a home-cooked main dish for your centerpiece, such as baked tofu, stuffed butternut squash, veggie pot pie, or shepherds pie.
+(Or sometimes I just enjoy all the yummy vegan side dishes).

-• Take care of yourself emotionally.
+Take care of yourself emotionally.
 For many vegans, holidays and social events that center around animal-based foods can be difficult.
 You may feel like you don’t fit in, now that you eat differently than the majority of people around you.
 And you may feel sadness, despair, or anger about animal suffering.
-Decide the best way for you to navigate the holidays, whether that means not attending a holiday gathering, or deciding to attend and bringing lots of great vegan food you can share.
+Decide the best way for you to navigate the holidays, whether that means not attending a holiday gathering, having a friendsgiving with vegan friends, or bringing lots of great vegan food you can share.
 Check out my Vegan Communication Resource Guide for books, videos, and articles to help you with coping and communication strategies.

 WISHING YOU AND YOUR LOVED ONES A HEALTHY, JOYFUL, AND COMPASSIONATE THANKSGIVING!